ogra/effetune/readme.md

 ### Building Your Effect Chain

-1. Available plugins are listed on the left side of the screen
+1. Available effects are listed on the left side of the screen
+   - Use the search button next to "Available Effects" to filter effects
+   - Type any text to find effects by name or category
+   - Press ESC to clear the search
-2. Drag plugins from the list to the Effect Pipeline area
+2. Drag effects from the list to the Effect Pipeline area
-3. Plugins are processed in order from top to bottom
+3. Effects are processed in order from top to bottom
-4. Use the handle (⋮) to reorder plugins by dragging
+4. Use the handle (⋮) to reorder effects by dragging
-5. Click a plugin's name to expand/collapse its settings
+5. Click an effect's name to expand/collapse its settings
-6. Use the ON/OFF button to bypass individual effects
+6. Use the ON button to bypass individual effects
+7. Click the ? button to open its detailed documentation in a new tab
-7. Remove plugins using the trash can icon
+8. Remove effects using the trash can icon

 ### Using Presets

 1. Save Your Effect Chain:
    - Set up your desired effect chain and parameters
    - Enter a name in the preset input field
-   - Click the Save button to store your preset
+   - Click the save button to store your preset

 2. Load a Preset:
    - Type or select a preset name from the dropdown list
    - The preset will be loaded automatically
-   - All plugins and their settings will be restored
+   - All effects and their settings will be restored

 3. Delete a Preset:
    - Select the preset you want to remove
-   - Click the Delete button
+   - Click the delete button
    - Confirm the deletion when prompted

 4. Preset Information:
    - Each preset stores your complete effect chain configuration
-   - Includes plugin order, parameters, and states
+   - Includes effect order, parameters, and states

-### Plugin Selection and Keyboard Shortcuts
+### Effect Selection and Keyboard Shortcuts

-1. Plugin Selection Methods:
+1. Effect Selection Methods:
-   - Click on plugin headers to select individual plugins
+   - Click on effect headers to select individual effects
-   - Hold Ctrl while clicking to select multiple plugins
+   - Hold Ctrl while clicking to select multiple effects
-   - Click on empty space in the Pipeline area to deselect all plugins
+   - Click on empty space in the Pipeline area to deselect all effects

 2. Keyboard Shortcuts:
-   - Ctrl + A: Select all plugins in the Pipeline
+   - Ctrl + A: Select all effects in the pipeline
-   - Ctrl + C: Copy selected plugins
+   - Ctrl + C: Copy selected effects
-   - Ctrl + V: Paste plugins from clipboard
+   - Ctrl + V: Paste effects from clipboard
+   - Ctrl + F: Search for effects
+   - Ctrl + S: Save the current pipeline
+   - Ctrl + Shift + S: Save current pipeline as
-   - ESC: Deselect all plugins
+   - ESC: Deselect all effects

-3. Plugin Documentation:
-   - Click the ? button on any plugin to open its detailed documentation in a new tab

 ### Processing Audio Files